Welcome to the first weekend of fall in Philadelphia!

 You could also hit up a scaled-down version of the Rittenhouse Row Festival on Saturday, drink beers with goats, or get your shop on at the awesome Feminist Flea Market and Craft Fair, which takes place in the parking lot of Love City Brewing on Saturday.
 There’s also a free, outdoor concert happening at Washington Square on Sunday that sounds absolutely lovely.

 Find details on all that and more below.

 This list gets two major updates each week—usually on Mondays and Thursdays—so stop by regularly for an ever-growing list of the best things to do in Philadelphia throughout the week and weekend.
-Have event ideas or suggestions about how I could make this list better?
+Is there anything I can do to make the list better?
 Email me at [email protected].

 - NORTHERN LIBERTIES NIGHT MARKET: The revelers behind 2nd St Festival debut its first-ever Northern Liberties Night Market on Thursday, September 23, from 5 to 10pm.
 Taking place on 2nd Street between Fairmount and Poplar streets, the gathering will include an energetic hub of food trucks, live music, circus performances, lawn games and more.
 Going forward, the series will continue on a biannual basis, with gatherings happening each spring and fall.

 - HALLOWEEN NIGHTS @ ESP: The imposing prison fortress is Fairmoung gears up for Halloween wit a festival-style event called Halloween Nights, happening September 24 to November 13.
 Fifteen different attractions—including two haunted houses—are spread throughout 10 acres of prison yards and spooky hallways.
 The experience is enhanced with state-of-the-art sound and light shows, live performances, and no less than four themed bars and lounges.